SnowballAntrobus/WebVis/README.md

 # A3_P2
-Processing (or maybe not) background for the second project of ARTV3.<br>
+Python code to make background for the second project of ARTV3.<br>
 Will use website html to generate background.<br>
 Basically a website renderer but wacky.